vseryakov/backendjs/README.md

         bin/rc.backend init-backend

- - to install node.js and required modules if not installed run
+ - to install node.js and required software run
     command:

         bin/rc.backend build-src

+    it will create src/ in the current directory and install the following packages:
+     - node.js in $PREFIX/bin
+     - npm modules in $PREFIX/lib/node
+     - nanomsg library in $PREFIX/lib
+     - leveldb library in $PREFIX/lib
+     - ImageMagick in $PREFIX/lib

+     By default $PREFIX point to /opt/local, it can be changed in .backendrc file

  - to compile the binary module just type ```make```
  - to run local server on port 8000 run
     command: